Amazon isn't the only online retailer offering discounts on Prime Day

 eBay

-eBay has announced plans to reveal "thousands of exclusive deals with free shipping" beginning on Monday, July 16 -- the very date on which Prime Day falls this year.
-In contrast to Amazon's fourth annual sales bonanza, which is available only to Prime members, eBay's deals will be available to everyone. eBay says it will offer discounts on electronics, home goods, fashion and sports equipment from brands including Apple, Samsung, Adidas, Dyson and KitchenAid.
+In contrast to Amazon's fourth annual sales bonanza, which is available only to Prime members, eBay's deals are available to everyone. eBay says it is offering discounts on thousands of electronics, home goods, fashion and sports products from brands including Apple, Samsung, Adidas, Dyson and KitchenAid.
 And when you spend $119 or more, eBay will throw in a free Google Home Mini when you use the promo code PMINI4FREE at checkout (more info here).Shop on eBay

 Newegg